Baggage

 baggage.
 First and foremost, the bags used shouldn't affect the handling

-in a stable, non-swaying fashion so that their effect on handling
+a stable, non-swaying fashion so that their effect on handling is predictable.

 It is also useful if the bags used can be fitted and removed quickly